 Although the reports generated by software from the manufacturers of different seismographs will differ in both name and content, they will mostly show the same data in much the same way.
-I have prepared a page with more detail on what the vibration monitoring reports look like from the Instantel Blastware software, for those who would like to develop some familiarity with reading vibration monitoring data.
-These are based on data acquired with a Blastmate III blasting seismograph of the type shown above.
-Extensive additional information on vibration monitoring, analysis, interpretation and standards can be found in the Construction Vibration Damage Guide, Professional Edition.
+Extensive additional information on vibration monitoring, report reading and analysis, interpretation and standards can be found in the Construction Vibration Damage Guide, Professional Edition.

 Analysis and Interpretation of Vibration Monitoring Data

 Proper and careful analysis of vibration data is laborious and time-consuming, but essential.
 At right are shown just four of the over 50 pages of tables which I prepared, relating to the detailed analysis of a partial set of vibration data for one road reconstruction project.
 Each table looks at the same data in different ways and provides a view and analysis of different elements of the data.
 Virtually all of these views proved important in understanding what the data really said, versus what was claimed by the construction contractor and its vibration monitoring sub-contractor.